Procurement Card Policy

 - The Dartmouth College Procurement Card (P-Card) Program is designed to improve efficiency in processing low dollar value purchases ($2,499.00 or less).
 The Procurement Card is a Visa Card and can be used to make purchases for goods (not services) with any merchant who accepts the Visa Card.
 Procurement Card transactions for non-restricted commodities cannot exceed the $2,499.00 per transaction limit (including all delivery, shipping and/or special handling charges).
 Transactions exceeding the $2,499.00 limit will require a Purchase Order.
 Pyramiding (splitting) transactions to avoid the single transaction limit is not permitted by Dartmouth College.
 Visa/MasterCard regulations also prohibit vendors from this practice.

 - The Dartmouth P-Card should never be used for travel related items or services.
-The only exception to this policy is that a P-Card may be used to purchase a Dartmouth Coach bus ticket.
-No other bus services, cabs, etc. are allowed.
-Dartmouth Coach ticket purchases will be closely monitored and will be a focus during audits.
+The only exceptions to this policy are that a P-Card may be used to purchase bus tickets from the following, specific bus vendors: Dartmouth Coach, Concord Coach Lines and Boston Express Bus.
+No other bus services, shuttle vans, cabs, etc. are allowed.
+These bus tickets will be closely monitored and will be a focus during audits.
 Departments who do not maintain detailed receipts may have their P-Card privileges suspended or canceled.

 - Purchases must be for the use and benefit of the College.
 No personal purchases are allowed — regardless of intent to reimburse the College.
 If you fail to comply with the policies and procedures associated with the Procurement Card, Procurement Services reserves the right to cancel your P-Card at any time.
 Fraudulent or misuse of the Procurement Card may result in disciplinary action, up to and including termination of employment.